openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

       variety of different Calendars.

 The main things that have tripped me up this week is getting lost in MainWindow.cpp as it
-      is quite a large file to focus on and sometimes things that should be obvious werenâ€™t quite so obvious.
+      is quite a large file to focus on and sometimes things that should be obvious weren’t quite so obvious.

-Iâ€™ll update this post with screenshots of the changes once Iâ€™ve managed to finish the Look
+I’ll update this post with screenshots of the changes once I’ve managed to finish the Look
       and Feel changes for the Tabs.

-â€
+”

-â€œ
+“

 [Marcus
-        HÃ¼we: osc code cleanup - summary of week 2](http://lists.opensuse.org/opensuse-project/2011-06/msg00003.html)
+        Hüwe: osc code cleanup - summary of week 2](http://lists.opensuse.org/opensuse-project/2011-06/msg00003.html)

 here's a small summary of the 2nd (coding) week.
 Thisweek I spent most of my time with
       working on an OO-style classfor doing http requests: